Mohammad Mizanur Rahman

-Mohammad Mizanur Rahman (born 1 June 1957) is a Bangladesh Awami League politician and a former Jatiya Sangsad member from the Khulna-2 constituency.
+Mohammad Mizanur Rahman (born 1 June 1957) is a Bangladesh Awami League politician and a former Jatiya Sangsad member for the Khulna-2 constituency.

 Early life

 Rahman completed his bachelor's in commerce.

 Career

 Rahman was elected to Parliament from Khulna-2 on 5 January 2014 as a Bangladesh Awami League candidate.

 In April 2018, the Bangladesh Anti Corruption Commission announced an investigation into his wealth.
 In August 2019, the commission filed a case against him for allegedly amassing wealth worth about Tk 1.5 crore beyond the known source of income.